kriasoft/react-firebase-starter/README.md

 2. Configure authentication in **Firebase** dashboard.
 3. Set Firebase project ID in `.firebaserc` file.
 4. Set API keys, secrets and other settings in `.env.production` file.
-5. Migrate the database by running `NODE_ENV=production yarn db-migrate`.
+5. Migrate the database by running `yarn db-migrate --prod`.
-6. Finally, deploy your application by running `yarn deploy`.
+6. Finally, deploy your application by running `yarn deploy-prod`.

 ### How to Update